 Columbus, for example, experienced a 5.91% decrease in renter population from 2011 to 2012, a period of time in which rental costs decreased 1.48% and homeownership costs decreased 3.4%.
 The rental population rebounded sharply the next year, gaining back all the ground it lost and then some, for a percentage 3.67% greater than it had been before the downturn.
 In that same period of time, homeowner costs stayed approximately level, while rent increased to 1.6% above the 2011 benchmark.

 It’s worth noting that the last convoy of American troops left Iraq in late 2011, and the United States Army Armor School — which includes over 7,500 soldiers — moved from Fort Knox to Fort Benning in 2011.
 Such an influx of residents — some new and some returning, some with families and some single, some renters and some homeowners — makes for a volatile housing dynamic.
 Perhaps returning service members wanted to put down roots as homeowners, and new residents, unsure of their permanent plans, felt they would rather rent.
 Short of an extensive study of the housing supply in Columbus, it’s hard to say just how much ownership costs affect the decision to rent or own.

-Nationwide, renters are on the rise.
+Nationwide, analysis of rent vs. buy shows that renters are on the rise.
 In fact, 2015 saw 1.4 million new renter households, creating the largest percentage of renter households the nation has seen since the 1960s — 36.4%.
 Thanks to this rental boom, renting became the majority in 21 U.S. cities in 2015, up from just 14 three years prior.

 The demographics of these 21 renter-majority cities are varied, but almost unsurprising: Some are college towns, with young, temporary residents; others are near military bases, where many residents are transient; and yet others are large cities with extremely high housing costs, making ownership less than feasible.